-- writing talks that most of our students will never remember.
+- writing talks that most students will never remember

-- creating creative elements.
-For example, series graphics, newsletter templates, ministry logos, creating funny videos, etc.
+- creating creative elements (series graphics, newsletter templates, ministry logos, funny videos, etc.)

-In this post, my only hope is to get youth pastors to spend more time on what really matters in youth ministry—BUILDING RELATIONSHIPS.
-My point: Save time in youth ministry by automating, which will allow you to spend more time doing what really matters.
+These are only a few time-wasters in student ministry.
+My hope is to get youth pastors to spend more time on what really matters: BUILDING RELATIONSHIPS.
+Save time by automating.
+Youth ministry management tools let you spend more time doing what really matters.

 Automation applied to an efficient operation will magnify the efficiency. —Bill Gates

-So let’s explore different ways a youth pastor can automate certain areas of their youth ministry.
-I put together a list of eight ways youth pastors can save time by using online tools:
+Here’s a list of eight ways youth pastors can save time with online tools:

-(8) Email marketing.
-Emailing your parents and leaders about what is happening in your ministry is powerful tool.
-One way to automate your emails is by creating auto responders.
-Auto responders are emails that are sent out automatically in a sequence that you determine.
+Emailing parents and leaders about ministry news is vital.
+One way to automate emails is by creating auto responders.
+These are sent out automatically in a sequence you determine.
 My favorite email marketing online tool is Mail Chimp.

-(7) Social-media management.
-How do you possibly manage all of your social-media profiles?
-And how do you know whom to engage and respond to on social media?
+How do you possibly manage all your social-media profiles?
+And how do you know who to engage and respond to?
 My favorite social-media management tool is Hootsuite.
-With Hootsuite you can access all of your social media in one place.
-You can select which “streams” you view, which can even include any keywords that you would like to track.
-You can then schedule multiple posts on multiple platforms.
+You can access all your social media in one place.
+Then select which “streams” you view.
+That can even include keywords you’d like to track.
+Plus, you can schedule multiple posts on multiple platforms.